LourdenB15/Hotel-Reservation-System/README.md

 - Abstract `Room` class with abstract method
 - Implementation details hidden in derived classes

+## Installation & Setup
+1. Clone the repository or download the ZIP file.
+2. Open the project in Visual Studio or any C# IDE.
+3. Build the project to restore dependencies.
+4. Run the project to start the console application.
+5. Follow the on-screen prompts.
+6. Enjoy the application.

 ## How to Run

 1. **Prerequisites**: